 All contour maps of combined data from EPA and SFWMD projects are archived on the website http://serc.fiu.edu/wqmnetwork/CONTOUR%20MAPS/ContourMaps.htm and are updated quarterly.
 An example of such (Fig. 5) shows the distribution of salinity across the region.
 Both freshwater sources and marine influences are visible using this approach.
 The major freshwater sources to the region are the Shark River/Slough system on the SW coast and the Taylor Slough/C-111 Basin in eastern Florida Bay.
-Southerly advection of water along the SW coast and Shelf may move through the Keys passes and can impact the reef tract.
+Southerly currents along the SW coast and Shelf moves water through the Keys passes and may impact the reef tract.